flynn/flynn/host/README.md

-# flynn-host
+# Host

-flynn-host is the [Flynn](https://flynn.io) host service.
+Host is the [Flynn](https://flynn.io) host service.
 An instance of it runs on every host in the Flynn cluster.
 It is responsible for running jobs (in Linux containers) and reporting back to schedulers and the leader.

-flynn-host is capable of bootstrapping itself inside of Docker containers with its dependencies using the included manifest.
-It depends on [discoverd](https://github.com/flynn/discoverd), which in turn depends on [etcd](https://github.com/coreos/etcd).
+Host is capable of bootstrapping itself inside of Docker containers with its dependencies using the included manifest.
+It depends on [discoverd](/discoverd), which in turn depends on [etcd](https://github.com/coreos/etcd).
 These three components are referred to as "layer 0".

-One instance of flynn-host acts as the "cluster leader" and serializes the creation of new jobs.
+One instance of host acts as the "cluster leader" and serializes the creation of new jobs.
 The leader is maintains the entire cluster state (a list of hosts and their running jobs) in memory.
 If the leader disappears, a new one is elected by discoverd and the rest of the hosts connect to it and provide